premhagargi/Kollab2.0/README.md

         }
         ```
         Publish these rules in your Firebase Console (Firestore Database > Rules).
+    *   **Composite Index for Tasks:** For querying tasks by `workflowId` and `ownerId` efficiently (as done in `getTasksByWorkflow`), you will likely need a composite index on the `tasks` collection.
+Firebase Console will usually prompt you to create this index if it's missing when such a query is first run.
+Navigate to Firestore Database > Indexes tab to create or check for it.
+The index should typically be:
+        *   Collection ID: `tasks`
+        *   Fields indexed: `workflowId` (Ascending), `ownerId` (Ascending)
+        *   Query scope: Collection

 4.  **Environment Variables:**
     *   Create a `.env.local` file in the root of your project (copy `.env` if it exists, or create it from scratch).